 Strawberries play the starring role in this recipe, so make sure the ones you get are large, juicy, and sweet.
 For the whipped cream, always use real vanilla bean extract, never essence.

 Amaretti biscuits are a classic Italian treat.
-Chewy and flavored with almonds, they make a lovely biscuit base for desserts like this.
+Chewy and flavored with almonds, these cookies make a lovely base for desserts like this.
 Here they are gently soaked in sweet amaretto liqueur for extra sweet almond flavor.

 Gather the ingredients.

 Place the amaretti biscuits in a plastic bag and gently crush using a rolling pin until they resemble coarse sand.
 Remove a couple of tablespoons and keep to the side for garnish.
 Spoon an even amount into the base of four glass dessert dishes or wine glasses.
 Press the crushed biscuit crumb firmly with the back of a spatula, then carefully, without disturbing the crumb, spoon over the amaretto.
 Pop the glasses into the refrigerator while you prepare the rest of the parfait.

 Wash, hull, and dry the strawberries.

 Always wash strawberries before hulling.
 If you wash them afterward the water will get into the center of the fruit and make them soft.

 Choose three or four of the largest, well-shaped strawberries and slice as thinly as you can.
 Then, finely chop the remaining strawberries.
 Once the biscuit base is chilled, take the slices and lay evenly into the base and up the sides of the glasses in an even line.
 Repeat with a second row behind and overlapping with the previous fruit, reserving a few slices of strawberry for decoration.
 Fill the well in the middle of the sliced fruit with half of the chopped strawberries.
 Return the glasses to the refrigerator.